hack-and-make/wordmatrix/readme.md

 To do so, we build an LEDMatrix which will be controlled by the esp8266.
 Then we light different words in the 3d printed wordmask.

+- resources/ is just a collection of layouts for wordmatrices and drafts of 3d models, included as inspiration.

 ## 💾 Compatible hardware

 - esp8266